Staff

 While completing her Master’s degree she worked under the umbrella of the Office for People with Developmental Disabilities (OPWDD) in residential, day programming, community habilitation and after-school programming.
 This provides her with significant experience working with the autistic and developmentally disabled populations.

 She has a passion for assisting in disaster relief and has helped natural disaster victims in Haiti and New Orleans.
+Having served in the Army National Guard has provider her with a unique understanding and passion supporting military families.
 Tiffany is also dedicated to assisting those impacted by trauma, attachment disorders, autism spectrum disorders, and all aspects of victimization.
 Her core belief is to approach people from a person-centered and holistic approach.
-Tiffany uses a variety of treatment modalities including Cognitive Behavioral Therapy, Solution Focused, Play Therapy, Sand Tray and strength-based therapies.
+Tiffany uses a variety of treatment modalities including Cognitive Behavioral Therapy, Solution Focused, Play Therapy, Sandplay Therapy, Creative Arts, and strength-based therapies.

 Joan (Joanie) Thalheimer, LMHC, SCHOOL BASED THERAPIST AT Scotia-glenville school district

 Joanie earned her Bachelor’s degree in Psychology from Russell Sage College in Troy, NY.
 After graduating from Russell Sage, Joanie remained in the Capital Region to earn her Master's degree in Counseling and Community Psychology from Sage Graduate School.
-Joanie completed her internship at the Sage College of Albany Wellness and Counseling Center, providing individual therapy to students on campus.
+Joanie completed her internship at the Sage College of Albany Wellness and Counseling Center, providing counseling services to undergraduate and graduate students on campus.
+Joanie was a contributor and co-author of several research projects and manuscripts during her graduate studies.

 After graduating with her Master’s degree, Joanie taught psychology to undergraduate students at SUNY Cobleskill as a Visiting Assistant Professor.
-She taught courses pertaining to Child Development and Adolescent Development, as well as General Psychology.
-After being at Cobleskill for several years, Joanie then began her clinical career as a substance abuse clinician at New Choices Recovery Center in Schenectady, NY.
-Joanie spent several years working for both the day rehabilitation and outpatient services programs, providing individual and group counseling to adults with substance use disorder.
-Joanie also connected clients with other community resources in the area, such as housing, employment, education, and family supports, and was a task supervisor to several Bachelor's and Master's level intern students throughout her time at New Choices.
-Joanie actively took part in agency-sponsored events with clients and other New Choices team members, such as Overdose Awareness Day and Recovery Day.
+She taught courses pertaining to Child Development, Adolescent Development, Social Psychology, and General Psychology.
+After teaching at Cobleskill for several years, Joanie then began her clinical career as a substance abuse clinician at New Choices Recovery Center in Schenectady, NY.
+Joanie spent several years working for both the day rehabilitation and outpatient services programs, providing individual and group counseling to adults with substance use disorder and co-occurring mental health conditions.
+Joanie also connected clients with other community resources in the area, such as housing, employment, education, and family supports.
+Joanie was a task supervisor to several Bachelor's and Master's level intern students throughout her time at New Choices.
+Joanie actively took part in agency-sponsored events with clients and other New Choices team members and was an active member of the R.I.S.E.
+Program started by New Choices during her time working for that agency.

-In her free time, Joanie enjoys running, baking, doing jigsaw puzzles, and spending time with her family.
+In her free time, Joanie enjoys exercising, baking, doing jigsaw puzzles, and spending time with her husband and children.

 Rachel is a Licensed Clinical Social Worker who has been working in the field for over 25 years.
 She graduated from SUNY Albany with her Bachelor's degree in Psychology and went on to earn her Master's degree in Social Work from Fordham University.
 She is currently based in Schuylerville Elementary School working with students in Kindergarten through sixth grade.